markjprice/cs8dotnetcore3/dotnet5.md

 ```
 Previews 1 to 2 used `netcoreapp5.0` as the target framework name.
 This changed to `net5.0` in Preview 3 and later as described in detail at the following link: https://github.com/dotnet/designs/blob/master/accepted/2020/net5/net5.md

-For projects that reference additional NuGet packages, use the latest NuGet package version (including preview versions), as shown in the rest of this page, instead of the version given in the book.

-If I have not updated this page immediately after a new preview is released then you can search for the correct NuGet package version numbers yourself at the following link: https://www.nuget.org
+For projects that reference additional NuGet packages, use the latest NuGet package version, as shown in the rest of this page, instead of the version given in the book.
+You can search for the correct NuGet package version numbers yourself at the following link: https://www.nuget.org

 ## Chapter 4 - Writing, Debugging, and Testing Functions
-For the `Instrumenting` project, the additional referenced NuGet packages should use the latest preview versions, as shown in the following markup:
+For the `Instrumenting` project, the additional referenced NuGet packages should use the .NET 5.0 versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">